jetchegaray/geonames-snapshots/README.md

 ## Description

- The idea is improving the response of this website https://www.geonames.org/ having structured responses and cache when the service is down.
+ The idea is improving the response of this website https://www.geonames.org/ having better structured responses, reducing times hitting to get the same data.
+Using Redis to cache the responses in case the DB or the api are down and finally I implemented a snapshot services to get a zip with the data to be consumed for others microservices in order to save it in its own disk, avoiding API resilience or Kafka latency.

 ## Table of Contents